-Understanding the Differences and Similarities between the Criminal and Civil Justice Systems
+Understand the Similarities and Differences Between Criminal and Civil Justice Systems in Pennsylvania

 Victims of crime in Pennsylvania have the opportunity to seek justice through both the criminal and civil justice systems.
 The criminal justice system seeks to punish criminal offenders by imposing a variety of sanctions, such as probation, community service, electronic home monitoring and, in the most severe cases, imprisonment.
 Oftentimes a crime victim is awarded restitution for out-of-pocket expenses, such as medical bills.
 This restitution is ordered by the court, but is often difficult to collect, especially if the criminal is in jail or indigent.

 Unlike the criminal justice system, the civil justice system may provide victims an opportunity to receive compensation for physical, emotional, and economic damage caused by a crime.
 Many key factors separate the two systems, and oftentimes victims of crime aren’t always aware that each system handles cases differently.